-CIL's asset portfolio was primarily invested in investment grade fixed income securities during 2021 with a small allocation to senior secured loans (<0.5% of the market value of the portfolio throughout the year).
-Over the period, the investment assets produced a total return of -0.33% (2020 2.63%).
-The negative return was driven by increases in risk free yields, as central banks set out plans to unwind some of the extraordinary monetary policy put in place during the pandemic.
-This caused negative price returns within the portfolio that offset the steady coupon income received throughout the year.
+CIL's asset portfolio was primarily invested in investment grade fixed income securities during 2022, with a small allocation to risk assets (c.2% of the market value of the portfolio at year end).
+During 2022, the investment assets produced a total investment return of -2.64% (2021: -0.20%).
+Note that the investment return percentage for 2021 has been re-presented to conform with the current year method of reporting, which excludes the impact of FX movements.
+The negative return was predominately driven by increases in risk free yields as central banks increased base rates sharply to contain inflation.
+This caused negative price returns within the portfolio that offset coupon income received throughout the year.

-As at 31 December 2021 the portfolio duration of 1.2 years is positioned short relative to the entity's liability benchmark to protect against the prospect of higher yields.
-The 31 December 2021 yield on the portfolio is 0.66%.
+As at 31 December 2022 the portfolio duration of 1.3 years is positioned short relative to the entity's liability benchmark to protect against the prospect of higher yields.
+The yield on the portfolio is 4.56% for the year ended 31 December 2022.